 Throughout many cities and states in the U.S., generous donors contribute to BDSRA through workplace giving programs such as the CFC and United Way.
 In 2014 and 2015, more than $30,000 was designated to Batten disease by individuals in these programs.
 Many donors also double their donations through the matching gift programs their companies provide for employees.

 Research Funding *

 BDSRA manages a diverse pool of restricted funding to support research into the diagnosis, cause, and potential treatments for Batten disease.
 Every year these funds are distributed to researchers and scientists through a rigorous peer-review process that focuses on scientific merit and translational potential.
 Individual donations are leveraged through a vital set of collaborative partnerships with family foundations and international Batten groups to advance the best scientific projects and studies.
-In 2012 and 2013, approximately $ 1.3 million was allocated for research initiatives to scientists across the globe engaged in Batten disease research.
+In 2014 and 2015, approximately $753,000 was allocated for research initiatives to scientists across the globe engaged in Batten disease research.

 Batten Awareness Weekend *

 The first full weekend in June every year is designated as Batten Awareness Weekend.
 Families and their advocates and supporters bring the message of hope and the awareness of the disease to thousands of people and inspire charitable gifts to BDSRA.
 Through social media campaigns, home town fundraisers, school and church events, and awareness projects, volunteers explain their connection to Batten disease and the importance of raising funds for support and research.

 Bequest and Estate Gifts *